Alex Rodriguez: 2015

 With his 666th career home run against Bud Norris of the Orioles on June 13, Rodriguez drove in his 2,000th and 2,001st career runs.
 However, opinions varied on whether he was the second (Elias Sports Bureau, trailing Aaron), third (MLB, trailing Aaron and Ruth), or fourth player (Baseball-Reference.com, trailing Aaron, Ruth, and Cap Anson) in MLB history to attain 2,000 RBIs.
-Rodriguez' next home run was also his 3,000th career hit, making him the 29th player to reach the milestone.
+Rodriguez's next home run was also his 3,000th career hit, making him the 29th player to reach the milestone.
 He hit it against the Tigers' Justin Verlander in a 7–2 win, joining Wade Boggs and Jeter – both former Yankees – as the only players to hit a home run for his 3,000th hit.
 With his next hit on June 20, Rodriguez surpassed Roberto Clemente, the eleventh player in MLB history to have recorded 3,000 hits.
 On July 25, against the Twins in Minnesota, and two days before his 40th birthday, Rodríguez became the fifth-oldest player to hit three home runs in one game.

 In his first 95 games of the season, Rodriguez hit 24 homers and produced an OPS of .930.
 After being mired in a 72-at-bat slump without a home run until August 18 against the Twins, he hit his 25th home run which was also his 25th career grand slam, extending his major league record.
 The home run also drove in the go-ahead runs for an 8–4 Yankees win.

 From August 1 until the end of the season, Rodriguez appeared in 56 games, batting .191, .678 OPS, nine home runs, and struck out 59 times in 183 at-bats.
 The first base experiment yielded two total appearances in 2015.
 He finished with 33 home runs, 86 RBI, 131 hits, and a .252 batting average.
 He led the Yankees in home runs, on-base percentage, slugging percentage, on-base plus slugging, and bases-on-balls.
 Rodriguez reached 30+ home runs for the 15th time in his career, tying Aaron for the most 30-home-run seasons in history.